 A mature Afghan Skunk plant grown indoors will range in height between 70-100cm.
 However, it can grow considerably taller when grown outdoors and can reach between 2-3 meters in height.

 Afghan Skunk Strain Grow Info

-Experienced Afghan Skunk growers rate this plant’s grow difficulty as easy.
+Experienced Afghan Skunk growers rate this plant’s growth difficulty as easy.
 Therefore, it is a suitable plant for novice growers to try their hand at cultivating.
-An Afghan Skunk plant’s preferred growing medium is soil, and it can be grown either indoors or outdoors.
+According to experienced Afghan Skunk growers, this plant does best in soil, and it can be grown either indoors or outdoors.